ldstep/ldstephensnet/content/notes.md

 ---

+April 15, 2025, at 8:56:56 AM

+I made a small tweak to the site CSS yesterday, added some styling to block quotes.

+---

 April 12, 2025, at 1:57:25 PM

 After tinkering with Todoist for a while, I’ve decided it’ll be my backup in case Things releases version 4 and it’s either a pricey upgrade or goes subscription.
 I’m done trying to make Reminders work.